2025 Design Review Program Changes - What and Why

 The End Result

-Permanent legislation and new Design Guidelines are anticipated for Council review the third quarter of 2025 to comply with Washington State House Bill 1293.
+Permanent legislation and new Design Guidelines are anticipated for Council review the fourth quarter of 2025 to comply with Washington State House Bill 1293.

 Construction and Inspections